brucedonovan/endorsable/README.md

 # Endorsable

-A tiny utility contract - smallest unit of contract code that can offer real-world utility.
+A 'micro-contract' experiment - the smallest utility contract that can offer real-world benefits.

 ## Overview